 “It’s a sad story.
 But the reason why I returned to the project is because the world 10 years from then has transformed to a place where these unbelievable survival stories are so fitting, and I found that this is the time when people will call these stories intriguing and relatable.” – Director Hwang Dong-hyuk

-While the premise of the show rests on a tried and tested formula of survival thrillers built around games, it has its share of unexpected little twists and turns.
-But largely, the show rests on a simple foundation.
+While the premise is based on a tried-and-tested survival thriller formula built around games, the show has its share of unexpected twists.
+But largely, it rests on a simple foundation.

-Minyoung Kim, the VP for Content in Asia for Netflix, believed that the simplicity of the show and the childhood games kept the barrier of entry very low.
-No one who hadn’t grown up playing the games on the show had trouble relating to or appreciating them.
+Minyoung Kim, the VP for Content in Asia at Netflix, believed that the simplicity of the show and the childhood games kept the barrier to entry very low.
+Anyone who grew up playing these games could instantly connect with and appreciate them.

 Brian Hu, a film professor at San Diego State University in the United States, said, “The unique thing about ‘Parasite’ and ‘Squid Game’ is that while the works depict poverty and class inequality, they do so in a way that exerts Korea’s technical and cinematic modernity.”